GH0stFreak/NFT-preview-card-component/README.md

-# Challenge 1 from Frontend Mentor
+# Challenges from Frontend Mentor